 “I will hold the IPO until the price rises”

 This is what I call Karung Guni Investors.
 These investors buy all kinds of stocks whenever they are offered at “seemingly cheap price” and hope to sell it to somebody else in a future day.

-You can definitely make some money in this way as you should always be able to find some people who value the antique chair more than you do, but you will surely turn your home into junkyard in the long run.
+You can definitely make some money in this way as you should always be able to find some people who value the antique chair more than you do, but you will surely turn your home into a junkyard in the long run.

 “Some IPOs soar high and keep soaring!”

 Yes, granted!
-LinkedIn nearly double the IPO price.
+LinkedIn nearly doubles the IPO price.
 But back to my second point, how much IPO shares do you think you, as a retail investor, will be allocated in the first place.
 The share soared simply because many desperate investors were not allocated the shares during the IPO process.

 After all, many IPOs fall all the way since their debut.